Ocado Group PLC (LON: OCDO) have seen their shares sink on Monday morning, after the firm announced a bond issue following a week of positive news.

 The full terms of the deal with Aeon have not be disclosed as of yet, but it seems that Ocado have had to find a way to raise funds for these projects.

-The offering comes after Ocado had been in the news having agreed deals with rivals such as US firm Kroger (NYSE: KR) and high street retailer Marks and Spencer (LON: MKS).
+The offering comes after Ocado had been in the news having agreed deals with rivals such as US firm Kroger and high street retailer Marks and Spencer.

 On Ocado Retail, the group also announced that it expected revenue growth of 10-11 per cent, with growth in orders including those for Ocado Zoom slightly higher than retail revenue growth.